Essential C# 6.0 Book

 Essential C# 6.0 is a well-organized, “no-fluff” guide to the latest versions of C# for programmers at all levels of C# experience.

-Throughout, topics intended for beginners and advanced readers are clearly marked.
-If you’re new to C#, this guide will help you start writing significant code quickly.
+Throughout, topics intended for beginners and advanced readers are marked.
+If you’re new to C#, this guide will quickly help you start writing significant code.
 If you’re an experienced C# developer, you’ll gain insight into today’s most complex programming challenges and techniques as you master key C# 6.0 innovations such as async/await pattern.
 No matter how advanced your skills become, you’ll come to rely on this indispensable reference.